rtraghavan/oephys2nev/README.md

 * [Spikesort](http://www.smithlab.net/spikesort.html) from Matt Smith's lab

 I would appreciate help in testing the code.
 A word of warning, it will run very slowly with extracellular recordings from recording probes with lots of contacts.
 Data I use it for involve recordings taken from multilaminar probes with 32 contacts.
 It could probably work reasonably well up to 128 channels.
 Optimizing it to scale upward is a future goal.

+*License*
+The code is provided for free via the GNU General Public License, see license file in this repository for further details.